Susafp/portfolio/README.md

 **Features**
 - [Home page](index.html)
- - Navigation menu
+ - Navigation menu, with links to page main sections.
- - Introduction text and image
+ - Header, with an introduction text and image.
- - Projects section
-  - Scrollable Project Cards with a "visit" button
+ - Projects section, with Scrollable Project  Cards and a "visit" button each.
-  - "Back to top" button
+ "Back to top" button
- - Education section
+ - Education section,
-  - Qualification Accordion
-  - Training notes image
-  - "Back to top" button
+ Qualification Accordion, Training notes image and a "Back to top" button
- - Work Experrience and Skills section
+ - Work Experrience Accordion and
-  - Skills board image
+ Skills section, with a Skills board image.
-  - Work Experience Acoordion
-  - "Back to top" button
+ "Back to top" button.
- - Page Footer
+ - Page Footer,
-  - Social Links
-  - Contact link
-  - Author and copyright
+ Social Links, Contact link, Author and copyright

 - [Contact page](contact.html)
  - Alert with "Thank you note"